Organique0/worse-discord/README.md

 This whole time, after trying everything possible, remaking the auth 2 times, the "bug" was the in the way my css would interact with the LastPass extension that I have.
 Sidebar was set to hidden on small screens, and the extension would shrink the screen on login to show a notification.
 Because of that, on initial page load, the sidebar was set to hidden.

+I don't know why I did not just inspect the page sooner to see that the sidebar was there the whole time but luckily I did after all.